skyeNAU/INF502_Project2_Group3/README.md

 The functions collect_repository_data and collect_ALL_repository_datause several subroutine functions:

-get_repository_info()

-fetch_and_save_pull_requests()
-extract_usernames_from_prs()
-fetch_and_save_user_data()
+get_repository_info(),
+fetch_and_save_pull_requests(),
+extract_usernames_from_prs(), and
+fetch_and_save_user_data().

 An object is created for the GitHub Repository, and the headers and appropriate data are saved in a CSV file.

 ### 6. Show All Repositories

-For the second option in the console, a function show_all_repositories reads the respositories.csv file and allows the user to enter the repository number to perform actions on.

-A function perform_actions_on repository allows the user to show pull requests or see a summary of the repository.

-The show_pull_requests function is quite intricate and pretty dope, it utilizes
+For the second option in the console, a function show_all_repositories reads the respositories.csv file and allows the user to enter the repository number to perform actions on.A function perform_actions_on repository allows the user to show pull requests or see a summary of the repository.
+The show_pull_requests function reads the saved repository csv file and prints the number of pull requests.